Android Central Verdict

 - You struggle to hold large phones

 - You're happy with your current S21 or want to wait for the 8+ Gen 1 chip.

-Bottom line: While many Android fans will disagree, I think the Galaxy S22+ is the best of Samsung's 2022 phones thus far.
+While many Android fans will disagree, I think the Galaxy S22+ is the best of Samsung's 2022 phones thus far.
 The hardware, design, display, battery life, and new cameras make a strong case for this phone's quality while avoiding the burdensome price and controversial design of the S22 Ultra.

 Michael spent years freelancing on every tech topic under the sun before settling down on the real exciting stuff: virtual reality, fitness wearables, gaming, and how tech intersects with our world.
 He's a semi-reformed Apple-to-Android user who loves running, D&D, and Star Wars.
 Find him on Twitter at @Michael_L_Hicks.